Arghh exams! It's perfectly normal for you to stress out when preparing for tests and exams like prelims.

-Arrghhhhhh exams!!!!!
-It's perfectly normal for you to stress out when exams or tests are coming up.
-But believe it or not a little stress can be good for you and give you that rush of adrenaline that will help you work faster and more efficiently.
+But believe it or not a little stress can be good for you when you have a big test coming up; it can give you that rush of adrenaline that can help you work faster and more efficiently.

-Too much stress, however, can cause big problems.
+However, too much stress can cause big problems.
 It can lead to mood changes, poor appetite, lack of sleep and low self-esteem.
 It can also affect motivation, making it hard for you to study.

 Top tips for tackling exam stress